8 things to look out for on buying property in Spain

 As a general rule:

-Spanish visas allow you to live anywhere in Spain; you will be spoilt for choice: Barcelona, Costa del Sol, Granada, Madrid, Malaga, Mallorca, Valencia, Santiago de Compostela, Seville, and Sotogrande.
+Spanish visas allow you to live anywhere in Spain; you will be spoilt for choice: Barcelona, Costa del Sol, Granada, Madrid, Malaga, Mallorca, Santiago de Compostela, Seville, Sotogrande, and Valencia.

 At LNA, we can help you attain a visa, or a residency permit, to live in Spain legally in record time at an affordable price.
 Your case will be handled by one of our immigration lawyers, assisted by a visa manager.